 2. As new propulsion systems come onboard, i.e. electric, hydrogen, people won’t be buying gasoline, hence the highway repair fund will go down.

-The cons on using this system aren’t as many, but need to be addressed because they involve privacy issues and a disproportionate amount of taxes being paid by the highest mileage vehicles.
+The cons of using this system aren’t as many but need to be addressed because they involve privacy issues and a disproportionate amount of taxes being paid by the highest mileage vehicles.

 1. Dr. David Forkenbrock, Director Public Policy, University of Iowa, is a self-professed privacy protection freak.
 Forkenbrock says one of the biggest issues that he has addressed with Congress and his staff is the issue of privacy.
 Forkenbrock says the device used in the Iowa study could not be used for tracking and he would find it morally repugnant that if the Department of Transportation didn’t use Iowa’s geographic info system (GIS) and used a device that would allow tracking.
 The GIS uses a data file and stores a value, not the actual car information.